meltano/handbook/src/_marketing/community.md

 Tickets are currently routed to `@Amanda Folson`.

-## Community Champions Program

-There are several champions within the community that have been recognized for their contributions and support.
-These folks are tagged in Orbit (being deprecated) with "champion" for now but will be migrated to HubSpot.

-More information on the future of this program can be found in [this issue](https://github.com/meltano/internal-marketing/issues/266).

-### Swag for Champions

-We love to send swag to our regular contributors.
-If you'd like to send swag to a someone or nominate someone to be a Champion please reach out to `@Amanda Folson`.

 ## User Interviews

 Occasionally we'll do user interviews to gather product/docs feedback.
 These interviews are added to HubSpot.